 An electromagnet is a kind of magnet where the magnetic field is created by an electric current.
 The uses of electromagnets are given here to help learners understand the topic more effectively.
 Electromagnets can be considered as a temporary magnet that functions with the help of an electric current.
 The magnetic strength of an electromagnet can be easily altered by varying the amount of electric current and its polarity can be changed by varying the direction of the electric current.

-Electromagnets are used for various purposes on a day to day basis.
+Electromagnets are used for various purposes on a day-to-day basis.
 For example, electromagnets are used in the large cranes which are used in waste yards.
 Electromagnets are also widely used in numerous electromechanical and electronic devices.
-Some of the common uses are given below.
+Some common uses are given below.

 10 Uses of Electromagnets

 - Data storage devices like VCRs, tape recorders, hard discs, etc.

 - Magnetic locks

 Most of the electric appliances used in the home use electromagnetism as the basic working principle.
 Some electromagnet uses in the home include an electric fan, electric doorbell, induction cooker, magnetic locks, etc. In an electric fan, the electromagnetic induction keeps the motor rotating on and on making the blade of the fan to rotate.
 Also in an electric doorbell when the button is pressed, due to the electromagnetic forces the coil gets energized and the bell sounds.

 The uses of electromagnets are also seen in the medical field.
 MRI scan which is short for Magnetic Resonance Imaging is a device that uses electromagnets.
 The device can scan all the tiny details in the human body with the help of electromagnetism.